 John Lennon (1972)

-John Lennon once said: "Before Elvis there was nothing," and to prove his allegiance, the ex-Beatle played "Hound Dog" just before his own "Give Peace a Chance" to close out both of his 1972 One to One concerts at Madison Square Garden.
-His raw, but engaging take went unreleased until 1986, when selections from both shows arrived as Live in New York City.
-The song had been a No. 2 pop hit for Presley 30 years earlier, and topped both the country and the R&B charts.
+John Lennon once said: "Before Elvis there was nothing."
+He'd often return to songs associated with Presley during idle moments while recording.
+The ex-Beatles star also played "Hound Dog" just before his own "Give Peace a Chance" to close out both of his 1972 One to One concerts at Madison Square Garden.
+Lennon's raw but engaging take went unreleased until 1986, when selections from both shows were packaged in the now out-of-print Live in New York City.
+"Hound Dog" had been a No. 2 pop hit for Presley 30 years earlier, and topped both the country and the R&B charts.

 • "Heartbreak Hotel"